High-Probability Convergence Guarantees of Decentralized SGD: Main Results

-Lemma \ref{lm:noise-properties} establishes some properties of noise, importantly showing that the average noise is $\bigO\Big(\frac{\sigma\sqrt{d}}{\sqrt{n}}\Big)$-sub-Gaussian, highlighting the variance reduction benefit of decentralized optimization in the HP sense.
-This result is crucial toward showing that \dsgd achieves a linear speed-up in the number of users, which we establish in the following subsections.
-We note that the dependence on problem dimension $d$ is unavoidable due to the definition of sub-Gaussianity used in \textbf{(A4)}, with further discussion provided in Section \ref{sec:proof-and-discuss} and the Appendix.
+Lemma \ref{lm:noise-properties} provides some properties of noise, importantly showing that the average noise is $\bigO\Big(\frac{\sigma}{\sqrt{n}}\Big)$-sub-Gaussian, establishing the variance reduction benefit of decentralized optimization in the HP sense.
+This result is crucial toward showing that \dsgd achieves a linear speed-up in the number of users, which we do in the following subsections.
+We note that the third property introduces a mild logarithmic dependence on the problem dimension $d$, with further discussion on this dependence provided in Section \ref{sec:proof-and-discuss} and Appendix \ref{sup:dimension}.

-\subsection{Non-convex Costs}
+\subsection{Non-Convex Costs}